patrickn/neaveynet-hugo/content/post/how-can-anyone-be-so-stupid-1.md

 ---
-title: How Can Anyone Be So Stupid? pt 1
+title: How can anyone be so stupid? pt 1
 author: patrick
 banner: /img/2017/08/14/keys.jpeg
 date: 2017-08-14T15:31:18+01:00